dk14/rflows/README.md

 `handler1` takes input message and returns future of output message, so next act in chain (act2) is executed only when future completes.
 In combination with scala's Futures composition, it gives you a way to acquire asynchronous services and build processing in reactive way.

 ##### Split
-splits (optionally) the message to several ones and sends each part to its (dynamically chosen) flow in reactive way.
-It's also possible to send same message to different flows.
+splits (optionally) the message into several ones and sends each part to its own (dynamically chosen) flow in reactive way.
+You can also send same message to different flows.

     Split("split1", splitter1)